Nik-0-05/Nik-0-05.github.io/README.md

 # My Personal Website
 This website showcases my professional profile and portfolio.
 It was created using a template from [HTML5 UP](https://html5up.net/).
 I customized the template to match my personal style and needs, including adding new icons, modifying the layout, and tweaking the overall design.

-## Content Integration
-I populated the website with my own text, images, and links to create a personalized professional showcase.

 ## Customizations
 I modified the template's HTML, CSS, and JavaScript to tailor the design and functionality to my specific needs.
 Key modifications included:
 - **Personalizing content:** Added my personal information, projects, and skills.